National Airlines Flight 967: Details of accident

 According to the Nov.
 17, 1959, edition of the New York Times, I. W. Dymond, vice president of operations for the airline, said the weather "was anticipated, but it was not a factor" in the crash.
 He added that New Orleans had instrument meteorological conditions, and indicated that the crew had planned to use this method on the approach until the plane was below the low ceiling.
 Lieut.
 James L. Sigman, executive officer of the Coast Guard station at New Orleans, said the plane might have exploded when it struck the water.
 The bodies were stripped of clothing and revealed severe burns, he said.
 He added that the passengers apparently had no warning to don lifebelts, as only one life preserver was found among the debris.

 However, the Clearfield, Pennsylvania, Progress speculated in its Nov.
 17, 1959, edition that the aircraft may have been brought down by a bomb: "Was there an explosion aboard the National Airlines DC-7B liner that crashed in the Gulf of Mexico Monday with 42 persons aboard?
 If there was, did it come before or after the crash?
 Members of the party hunting in the shark-infested waters for bodies believe there was an explosion.
 But they don't agree on when it occurred.
 Lt.
 James L. Sigman, executive officer of the Coast Guard air detachment at New Orleans, said the wreckage was spread over a comparatively small area of two to three miles.
 This indicated to him that the explosion took place after the plane hit the water.
-But two Air Force fliers who spent four hours over the scene said because the wreckage was so scattered it seemed to them the plane exploded in the air."
+But two Air Force fliers who spent four hours over the scene said because the wreckage was so scattered, it seemed to them the plane exploded in the air."

 One passenger, William Taylor, had boarded the flight using a ticket issued to Robert Vernon Spears, a convicted criminal working at the time as a naturopath.
 A hypothesis arose that Spears, who had befriended Taylor in prison, tricked Taylor into boarding the flight with a piece of luggage containing a bomb.
 When the aircraft was destroyed, authorities would assume that Spears had himself been a victim and his wife would be able to collect on his life insurance.
 However, Taylor purchased life insurance in his own name at the airport before departure; when his ex-wife applied to collect, the substitution was discovered.
 Spears disappeared after the accident but was arrested in Phoenix, Arizona, with Taylor's car in January, 1960.
-He was charged with unlawful possession of an automobile but due to lack of evidence was never charged in the alleged bombing of Flight 967.
-Spears died in Baylor Medical Center, Dallas on May 2, 1969 of coronary thrombosis.
+He was charged with unlawful possession of an automobile, for which he was convicted and received the maximum sentence of five years.
+Due to a lack of evidence, he was never charged in the alleged bombing of Flight 967.
+Spears died in Baylor Medical Center, Dallas on May 2, 1969, of coronary thrombosis.
 There was no evidence of any connection between Spears and the accident.